openedx/openedx-aspects/docs/reference/individual_learner_dashboard.rst

 The Individual Learner Dashboard Reports focus on relevant information about each learner’s performance and information, including course enrollment and activity logs, to give a general overview.
 Suppose the name, username, and email address columns are empty in the learner summary.
 In that case, your site operator has omitted limited personally identifiable information from being displayed on your Open edX instance.
 The Individual Learner Dashboard can only be filtered by one or more individual learners if the Operator has chosen to display limited personally identifiable information on your instance.

-One particular benefit of this dashboard is that it gives the course delivery team a general view of the course performance while zooming in and out on each learner, combining the :ref:`Course Dashboard Reports` and :ref:`At-Risk Learner Dashboard` information.
+One particular benefit of this dashboard is that it gives the course delivery team a general view of the course performance while zooming in and out on each learner, combining the :ref:`Course Dashboard Reports` and :ref:`At-Risk Learner Dashboard Reports` information.
 As with the rest of the Aspects dashboards, this dashboard’s charts apply cross-filters to charts whose data sets contain the same name.

 .. image:: /_static/individual_learner_dashboard.png